Winner: Miklos Toth, Business Studies with Finance, Edinburgh Napier University

 Head to Derek's blog to find out about his experience of the Undergraduate of the Year Awards.

 James Grant, City University London | Kacper Sokol, University of Bristol | Ogynan Hayverov, London South Bank University | Olja Rastic-Dulborough, University of Southampton | Philippa Wisniewski, University of Sheffield | Sara Alamoodi, Kings College London, University of London

 Winner: James Ellis, Modern Languages, Newcastle University

-Having worked as a teacher in Argentina, in a translation bureau in Germany, an advertising agency in Bordeaux, and several stints at Disneyland Paris, James is very conscious of the importance of languages for the integration into today’s globalised society, and is heavily involved in the Erasmus society at Newcastle.
-This summer he will be accompanying a group of human rights lawyers to Colombia to act as an interpreter.
+Having worked as a teacher in Argentina, in a translation bureau in Germany, at an advertising agency in Bordeaux, and several stints at Disneyland Paris, James is very conscious of the importance of languages for the integration into today’s globalised society, and, while at university, was heavily involved in the Erasmus society at Newcastle.
+He also spent a summer accompanying a group of human rights lawyers to Colombia to act as an interpreter.
 In his free time, James enjoys travelling and cooking.